mdttrump97/Kmer_pangenomes/README.md

 ## **Alignment-free Construction of Pan-genomes**
 This repository stores code created during my time at the University of Arkansas for Medical Sciences Summer Undergraduate Research Program (UAMS SURF).
-The goal of my research internship was to create software that creates bacterial pan-genomes using alignment-free methodologies.

 ### **What is a pan-genome?**
 A pan-genome is the total collection of genes present in a group of organisms.
 As bacteria can quickly transfer and receieve genetic material via mechanisms of horizontal gene transfer,